Geometric quantization of Dirac manifolds: Lie algebroids

 Concepts in Lie algebroid theory often appear as generalizations of standard notions in Poisson geometry and differential geometry.
-The following theorem is an analogue of the splitting theorem by A. Weinstein \cite{Wloc83} which states that any Poisson manifold is locally a direct product of symplectic manifold with another Poisson manifold.
-The splitting theorem for Lie algebroids appears in R. L. Fernandes \cite{Flie02}, A. Weinstein \cite{Walm00} and L.-P. Dufor \cite{Dnor01}.
+The following theorem is an analogue of the splitting theorem by A. Weinstein which states that any Poisson manifold is locally a direct product of symplectic manifold with another Poisson manifold~(see \cite{Wloc83}).
+The splitting theorem for Lie algebroids appears in \cite{Dnor01, Flie02, Walm00}.
 We refer to \cite{DZpoi05} for the proof of this theorem.